Gofven/flowback-backend/README.md

 How can we ensure strategic voting not creating too large negative effects:
   - This is an empirical question which needs to be tested, even when the assumptions for when this works the best fail to be true to a larger degree, the real world outcomes might not become too negative more often or to such a degree that it is worse than the current system.
   - It is possible to vote on goals as well, but it does not ensure that participants will not try to strategy vote if their goal is not chosen.
+When voting on goals, predictions are about the possible implications of the goals.

 *The properties of predictive liquid democracy*